Ph.D. (in progress) Arab Satellite Television, King’s College, University of Cambridge, UK

-M.S. in Public Relations, Syracuse University, US
+M.S.
+Communications, Syracuse University, USA

 Upon returning to Beirut, Ali joined the Fine Arts faculty of Beirut University College.
 There he helped set up their Broadcasting Department and for eight years taught a range of courses in television production.

-Working closely with now UAE Vice President and Prime Minister and Ruler of Dubai His Highness Sheikh Mohammed Bin Rashid Al Maktoum, DMI’s Board Members and the Chairman of Dubai’s governmental organizations, his responsibilities are wide-ranging and have grown to include the development of the media sector in the UAE.
+Working closely with now UAE Vice President and Prime Minister and Ruler of Dubai His Highness Sheikh Mohammed bin Rashid Al Maktoum, DMI’s Board Members and the Chairman of Dubai’s governmental organizations, his responsibilities are wide-ranging and have grown to include the development of the media sector in the UAE.

 In 2008, His Highness Sheikh Mohammed bin Rashid Al Maktoum instructed Ali to set up a Communication School at the American University of Dubai.
 In July 2008 Ali was named Dean of Mohammed Bin Rashid School of Communication (MBRSC) and this year MBRSC graduates fifty students with degrees in Journalism and Digital Storytelling.
 One of the unique characteristics of the School is that it teaches all media writing courses in Arabic and its curricula focuses on Digital Media and Multi-platform Storytelling.

 In 2011 Ali was approached by Middle East media leader, MBC Group for a different challenge - this time in front of the camera, as a judge for the internationally mega-successful format, “Arabs Got Talent.”
 The show was a ratings hit, and raised the profile of MBC 4 to the #2 channel in the region.